shimming-toolbox/shimming-toolbox/docs/source/3_contributing/CONTRIBUTING.rst

 Work in progress
 ~~~~~~~~~~~~~~~~

 If your PR is not ready for review yet, you can convert it to a "Draft", so the team is informed.

 A draft pull request is styled differently to clearly indicate that it’s in a draft state.
 Merging is blocked in draft pull requests.
-Change the status to “Ready for review” near the
+Change the status to "Ready for review" near the
 bottom of your pull request to remove the draft state and allow merging according to your
 project’s settings.

 Continuous Integration
 ~~~~~~~~~~~~~~~~~~~~~~

-The PR can't be merged if `Github Actions "Run tests" <https://travis-ci.com/github/shimming-toolbox/shimming-toolbox-py>`__ hasn't succeeded.
+The PR can't be merged if `GitHub Actions "Run tests" <https://travis-ci.com/github/shimming-toolbox/shimming-toolbox-py>`__ hasn't succeeded.
 If you are familiar with it, consult the test results to fix the problem.